marcobacis/marcobacis.github.io/content/blog/2024-polenta-and-deploy/index.md

 After a long night of sleep (about 5 hours), it was time for the main dish of the Polenta&Deploy: the **Unconference**!

 We all gathered in the hotel hall and kicked off the *marketplace*.
 Like in every open space I attend, I stayed back and didn't proposed anything, observing the others discuss where to put their session.
-I know I'm not getting the most out of the event by not proposing a discussion, session or even just sharing a questionI have.
+I know I'm not getting the most out of the event by not proposing a discussion, session or even just sharing a question I have.
 I'm still looking for compelling or "unique" enough not already covered by the other sessions!

-I already explained what is an open space [here](https://marcobacis.com/blog/socrates-2023/): the core idea is to let the participants choose what, when and where to talk, by creating a neverending "coffee break".
+I already explained what is an open space [here](https://marcobacis.com/blog/socrates-2023/): the core idea is to let the participants choose what, when and where to talk, by creating a neverending "coffee-break".

 Here's a (brief) list of the sessions I attended (some for full, others briefly):

 **CI: From Stars to Stables** -  [Marco Fracassi](https://www.linkedin.com/in/marco-fracassi/)

 In his session, Marco shared his journey with Continuous Integration.
-It all began during his time at 7pixels, where they had a single (physical) "build machine" shared among colleagues.
+It all began during his time at 7Pixel, where they had a single (physical) "build machine" shared among colleagues.
 Despite this ("obsolete" by today standards) setup, they were able to develop effectively with trunk-based development and CI.

 However, in In his current company, the CI process is flawed.
 Developers work in isolation on their branches, which are then reviewed (and approved by at least 2 colleagues), merged into the dev branch and checked by QA.
 The issue arises after the QA phase: if the feature passes the QA review, it's merged into main - not starting from dev, but from the original feature branch!
 This destroys the concept of continuous integration, as the dev and main branches are never integrated!